BiDAlab/UWF4DR-Benchmark/src/prepare_splits/README.md

 - **Task 3 – Diabetic Macular Edema (DME) Identification**
   `prepare_split_task_3.py`

-Each script applies the same fixed split definition reported in the paper and resolves the correct image paths from the locally available UWF4DR dataset folders.
+Each script applies the corresponding split definition file from `data/splits/` and resolves the correct image paths from the locally available UWF4DR dataset folders.

 ---

 ## Output

-When executed successfully, each script produces the following files:
+Each script writes the prepared split files to the directory specified by the `--output_dir` argument:

+output_dir/
-train.csv
+├── train.csv
-validation.csv
+├── validation.csv
-test.csv
+└── test.csv

-Each CSV file contains:
+Each output CSV contains:

-- the absolute path to each image on the local system,
+- `image_path`: absolute path to the image on the local system
-- the corresponding binary label for the task.
+- `label`: binary label for the corresponding task

-The generated CSV files are directly consumed by the evaluation scripts in `src/eval/`.
+These generated CSV files are the inputs expected by the evaluation scripts in `src/eval/`.

 ---